21centuryweather/RNS_Sydney_1km/README.md

 The 5 and 1 km simulutions have 94 saved outputs (see table below).
 Some are at mulitiple model heights, soil levels or across multiple land tiles, so total outputs are >> 100.

+## stashpack1

 Outputs include an ammended VERstash: [`u-dg768/app/um/opt/rose-app-stashpack1.conf`](https://code.metoffice.gov.uk/trac/roses-u/browser/d/g/7/6/8/rns_ostia_sydney_1km/app/um/opt/rose-app-stashpack1.conf)

-As well as a new custom STASHpack: [`u-dg768/app/um/opt/rose-app-stashpack6.conf`)](https://code.metoffice.gov.uk/trac/roses-u/browser/d/g/7/6/8/rns_ostia_sydney_1km/app/um/opt/rose-app-stashpack6.conf)

 VERstash (stashpack1) has been ammended so that 3D fields are output hourly (rather than 3 hourly), and all single step outputs (VTS0 and VTS1) have been removed (not necessary in free-running mode).

-## stashpack1:

 | #  | VERstash id    | STASH name                           | isec | item | stash      | tim_name | file      | type     | period | output | height    | short code |
 |----|----------------|--------------------------------------|------|------|------------|----------|-----------|----------|--------|--------|-----------|------------|